linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 ## 3.4 The Full Transformer LM

 Let’s begin by assembling the Transformer block.
-A Transformer block contains two *sublayers*: one for the multi-head self-attention, and another for the feed-forward network.
+A Transformer block contains two sublayers: one for the multi-head self-attention, and another for the feed-forward network.
 In each sublayer, we first perform RMSNorm, then the main operation (MHA / FF), and finally add in the residual connection.

 To be concrete, the first half (the first *sublayer*) of the Transformer block should be implementing the following set of updates to produce an output $ y $ from an input $ x $: